 Photo: Kelly making vegan bacon for the dogs.

 UPDATE!
-Kelly defended her PhD in November 2017 and is now a postdoctoral fellow in Punishment, Law, and Social Theory, in the Centre for Criminology and Sociolegal Studies at the University of Toronto!
+Kelly defended her PhD in November 2017 and spent 2017-2019 as a postdoctoral fellow in Punishment, Law, and Social Theory, in the Centre for Criminology and Sociolegal Studies at the University of Toronto!
 She has now moved to beautiful Kelowna, British Columbia, to take up a position as a tenure-track Assistant Professor of Sociology at the University of British Columbia Okanagan.
 Congratulations Kelly!!

 Kelly was previously a Killam Scholar and a Social Sciences and Humanities Research Council of Canada Graduate Scholar in the Department of Sociology at the University of Alberta.
 She was also the 2013-2014 Institute for Critical Animal Studies Hilda Scholar of the year.
 Her research interests include critical animal studies, philosophy, critical criminology, and social theory.